Brooks Newmark: Charity work

 Newmark is involved with charity work in Rwanda and also helps homeless charities.
 In 2009 Newmark co-founded the charity A Partner in Education, which helps Rwandan teachers to give the nation's children an improved education.
 It supports training for teachers and provides an inclusive environment for children.
 The charity has built a school in Rwanda that caters for over 300 children.

 Newmark is involved in various charities including PARC, a respite centre based in Braintree for children with severe disabilities, and Farleigh Hospice and has volunteered for the Braintree Salvation Army and the homeless charity Crisis in London.

+Ukraine

+Just days after the beginning of the Russian invasion of Ukraine, he participated in evacuations of Ukrainians civilians from the Polish border to a number of European countries.
+As the war progressed, Newmark founded a charity Angels for Ukraine to evacuate civilians and injured soldiers, as well as deliver essential humanitarian aid along the war frontline and de-occupied areas and organise rehabilitation.
+Newmark scaled up his work moving closer to the war frontline to evacuate women and children, as well as the elderly.
+As of January 2024, Newmark evacuated over 35 000 civilians to safety, and injured soldiers.

+In a move to further expand his work in Ukraine, in 2024 Brooks co-founded Trypillian, a defence start-up to develop combat-proven technologies.
+That includes deep-strike systems, battlefield communication tools, and autonomous solutions aimed at reducing soldier risk and increasing front-line effectiveness.

 Personal life

 He is married to Lucy Keegan, daughter of the military historian Sir John Keegan, and has four sons and one daughter, actress Lily Newmark.

-He is a practising Catholic, and along with Rocco Forte and William Cash owns the Catholic Herald.
+He is Jewish.
+Along with Rocco Forte and William Cash, Newmark owns the Catholic Herald.